FAQ (common questions)

 How about if I buy a painting?
 What if I don’t like it?

-I set up my website for the gallery to run as an e-commerce shop.
+You can contact me via skype or email to order the painting of your choice.
 So you can purchase it quickly and safely as I run a secure website.
-Payment plans are also another option if you can’t afford the full price at that moment.
 As for liking it, my experiences from clients said that when they received the painting, it looked a lot better in person.
 I also varnish the painting (to protect from the elements) which gives it a glossy look and brings the dull colors back to life.
 Colors tend to lose a bit intensity after the colors dry.
 It’s something to behold and yet it’s difficult to take a photo of the varnished painting.
 And depending on your computer monitor, the colors can look slightly off.
 I take the pictures myself and get as color accurate as possible.
-If you aren’t satisfied with your purchased, I offer a 14-day period to receive a full refund minus shipping costs.
+If you aren’t satisfied with your purchased, I offer a 30-day period to receive a full refund minus shipping costs.
 Plus the painting must be in the same condition as it was sent.
 But don’t worry, you are covered either way and my goal is 110% customer satisfaction.

 International shipping available and is included in the price.
 The price of my art, shipping, materials, taxes, everything is all for one price.
 I like simplicity and want to make the process simple for you.
 You can go here if you have further questions and send me a message, or call me on Skype (id: joshua-lance) If you are giving the portrait as a gift, I can also hand-write a card for the recipient.